mjordan/islandora_feeds/modules/islandora_feeds_derivs/README.md

 <!-- MODS markup that follows titleInfo goes here -->
 ```

-Only the `<titleInfo>` fragment is provided in this example because that's the only element in the MODS datastream this module populates.
+(Only the `<titleInfo>` fragment is provided in this example because that's the only element in the MODS datastream this module populates.)

 ## Configuration

-Once enabled, this module creates a MODS datastream for every object created from Feeds data.
-You can create other XML datastreams if you can provide an XSL stylesheet that will convert the flat OBJ XML into your target format.
-All you need to do is drop the stylesheet file into the module's 'xml' directory and it will be detected.
+Once enabled, this module creates one or more XML datastreams for every object created from Feeds data.
+All you need to do is write an XSL stylesheet to transform the OBJ datastream into your desired derivative.
+You can create multiple datastreams at once if you provide multiple XSL files.

 The module can not only generate deriviate XML datastreams from the OBJ, it can: